robot-websockets/trainbot-2-commands/readme.md

 # this will be on port: 5002
 git clone https://github.com/robot-websockets/main-server.git

+# read the readme in the main-server folder and install the dependencies

 # clone the barcode server
 # this will be on port: 5003
 git clone https://github.com/robot-websockets/barcode-server.git

+# read the readme in the main-server folder and install the dependencies

 ```